 Gum disease is often referred to as the ‘silent enemy’ because its symptoms are usually quite mild until the very advanced stages of progression.
 Gum disease is a chronic infection caused by bacteria, which begins when certain bacteria in plaque produce toxins that irritate the gums.
 Gum disease causes inflammation in our mouth if plaque is not removed daily.

 The plaque that remains on the teeth, however, can irritate the gums, making them red, tender, and likely to bleed.
 This condition is called gingivitis and can be the cause of more severe types of periodontal disease.
 Gingivitis can, however, be reversed.
 Keeping gums healthy and removing plaque every day in addition to an excellent oral hygiene routine can keep gingivitis in remission.

 If allowed to persist and left untreated, gingivitis can progress into something more serious called periodontitis.
 Periodontitis is defined as a chronic infection in the pockets the are around the teeth.
-The resulting inflammation, which can be painless, can indeed damage the attachment of the bone and gums to the teeth.
-At this stage, treatment by a skilled dentist is the best option.
+The resulting inflammation, can indeed damage the attachment of the bone and gums to the teeth.
+At this stage, treatment by a skilled dentist is the number one option.
 If left untreated, gingivitis can cause teeth to become loose, fall out, or require removal by a dentist.
 If you don’t have dental insurance, you may want to consider a dental discount plan.
 By signing up for a dental discount plan or a low-cost dental plan, you will have the needed coverage to help maintain normal cleanings, hopefully helping you prevent periodontitis altogether.

 When to call the emergency dentist